-Brian Irving

-Head of Secondary
+MA BSc DipRCM PGCE Head of Secondary at Themaid Campus

-Themaid Campus

 2. Welcome to Key Stage 3

 We would like to extend a warm welcome to our new Year 7 students and parents.
 We are here to assist both parents and students in this transition from Primary to Secondary School.